PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Next 43-result candidate characterization

+The refreshed inventory selects `_layout_pass_set_2_qlinear_mean_concat_results` followed immediately by `_layout_pass_set_2_layout_recovery_prefix_results`.
+Both are unconditional inside the second `optimize_layout_transpose_chains` guard.
+The predecessor is `_set_post_progress_desc("layout recovery pass-set 2")`; the successor is `_layout_pass_set_2_preadd_mean_attention_results`.

+`qlinear_recovery_context` and `layout_recovery_context.pass_context` are the
+same session `ModelIRPassContext`.
+The layout context retains the original boundary-BatchMatMul, pre-Concat, and channel-shuffle/Gather callbacks.
+The characterization reuses the exact five-slot QLinear and nineteen-slot layout prefix schemas already defined for the preceding extraction, and also fixes source adjacency, zero-argument wrappers, observation-only raw results, and all independent routes.

+Production is unchanged pending `passes/layout_pass_set_2_qlinear_layout_recovery_orchestration.py` and `run_layout_pass_set_2_qlinear_layout_recovery()`.
+That owner must call `run_qlinear_mean_concat_recovery(context.pass_context)` and then `run_layout_recovery_prefix(context)`, returning both raw tuples unchanged and by identity.
+The lowerer must replace only the two characterized locals with `_layout_pass_set_2_qlinear_layout_recovery_results`; both wrappers and all independent recovery paths must remain intact.

+Focused sequential validation reports `4 passed, 1 xfailed`; complete reference-based affected validation reports `390 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Ruff, bytecode compilation, whitespace checks, and the two phase-store tests pass.
+The unconsumed-result inventory remains 43 and the phase store remains exactly 128 IDs and 128 owners.

+At resume, implement only this characterized owner and lowerer replacement, convert the strict xfail to runtime order/context/result-identity coverage, update only stale structural entry expectations, and run affected plus standard gates sequentially under `uv`.
+Confirm the expected inventory reduction from 43 to 42, then commit and push the complete unit only.
+Do not create, update, reopen, or otherwise modify a pull request.